-What is Sole Parental Responsibility and How Can You Obtain It?
+A Guide to Sole Parental Responsibility and How to Obtain It

 Under the Family Law Act 1975, children have a right to a meaningful relationship with both parents, especially if their parents are separated or divorced.
+Following amendments to the Family Law Act that came into effect in May 2024, there is no longer a presumption that separated parents will share equal parental responsibility.
+Instead, the Court will determine parental responsibility arrangements based on the best interests of the child.
 It is presumed that once a couple separates, they will share equal parental responsibility of their children.
 However, there are instances where sole parental responsibility can be obtained.

 What is Sole Parental Responsibility?